arafatHoshen/HackerRank_Python_Solutions/README.md

 # HackerRank_Python_Solutions
-<p><b> In this Repositories, I will solve all the HackerRank Python Problem Challenge.
+#### In this Repositories, I will solve all the HackerRank Python Problem Challenge.
 I will solve Python Basic, Intermediate and Advanced problems.
-I will try my best to solve the problem with the sort code, and If you have a better code, You can send pull request. </p></b>
+I will try my best to solve the problem with the sort code, and If you have a better code, You can send pull request.

 ## HackerRank_Python_Solutions Solutions lists